0abc/0abc-a24/readme.md

 * Unit base movement speed is slightly lowered.
 * Houses no longer have technologies nor can train female workers.
 * Barracks trains advanced infantry by default and is postponed to the town phase.
+* Civic centres can no longer train cavalry.

 [(return to table of contents)](https://github.com/0abc/0abc-a24#table-of-contents)